jeffe107/krakenflow_tutorial/markdown/02_single-sample.md

 Here we are going to use a composable workflow structure as described in the [`Workflows of Workflows`](https://training.nextflow.io/latest/side_quests/workflows_of_workflows/) Side Quest, which uses an entrypoint workflow in a `main.nf` file, an embedded `workflow.nf` file containing the core logic of the workflow, and the `take` syntax to declare inputs.

 Let's start by creating the `workflow.nf` file that will the core logic of the workflow.
-Note that we create this file in our current directory, NOT in the `modules/` directory.
+Note that we create this file in our `single/` directory, NOT in `single/modules/`.

 We start by adding the following code to import modules: